Mathematical Methods of Theoretical Physics: Change of basis

-{Basis change by rotation of $\varphi = \frac{\pi}{4}$ around the origin.} \end{marginfigure} consider a change of basis in the plane ${\Bbb R}^2$ by rotation of an angle $\varphi = \frac{\pi}{4}$ around the origin, depicted in Fig.~\ref{2012-m-basischange}.
-According to Eq.~(\ref{2011-m-btbe}), we have
+\item For the sake of an example consider a change of basis in the plane ${\Bbb R}^2$ by rotation of an angle $\varphi = \frac{\pi}{4}$ around the origin, depicted in Figure~\ref{2012-m-basischange}.
+According to Equation~(\ref{2011-m-btbe}), we have